MonashUAS/Girbal-PX4-Fork/README.md

 2 <b>Position Calculation</b>  - Converts the node distances calculated by the first module into a relative drone position that can be used for pathfinding.

 3 <b>Go Getter</b>  - Receives pathfinding goals from the algorithm and forwards them on to the PX4 autopilot.
+Disregards waypoints with old timestamps

 ## Messages
 1. <b>Anchor Distances</b> - Contains an anchor ID, anchor XYZ position and its distance from the drone.